 100 Pounds: 43 dates, 19281977.

-Examples of almost all the dates have been seen for 10 Shilling notes up to £10 notes.
+Examples of almost all the dates of the Lady Lavery notes have been seen for 10 Shilling notes up to £10 notes.

-A Series banknotes were printed on watermarked paper.
-The watermark consisted of the Head of Eirin on the bottom right of each note on all denominations.
+Series A Irish banknotes were printed on watermarked paper.
+The watermark consisted of a watermark in the centre of each note which varied by denomination, and a watermark of the Head of Eirin on the bottom right of each note on all denominations.

-Additionally, on 10 Shilling, £1, and £5 notes the denomination of the note is in the centre with the letters LTN above it.
-In the centre of £10 notes is the denomination with the letters LTN on either side of it, and on £20, £50, and £100 notes the letters LTN are in the centre.
-This is illustrated below on a Ten Shilling note.
+On Lady Lavery 10 Shilling notes, £1 notes, and £5 notes the denomination of the note is in the centre with the letters LTN above it.
+In the centre of the Lavery £10 notes is the denomination with the letters LTN on either side of it, and on £20, £50, and £100 notes the letters LTN are in the centre.

-The very first Irish Lavery 10 Shilling note, number A/01 000001 was retained.
+The very first Irish Lady Lavery series 10 Shilling note, number A/01 000001 was retained.
 It is now in the National Museum of Ireland.

-Examples of several denominations were retained by members of the Currency Commission, including some 10 Shilling notes with numbers below 000010.
+Examples of several denominations of the new Legal Tender Irish banknotes were retained by members of the Currency Commission, including some 10 Shilling notes with numbers below 000010.

-Examples of Lavery low number One pound notes and Five pound notes have also survived.
-All known low numbers of the first issue Legal Tender Notes dated 10.9.28 are listed on the Irish Number 1 Banknotes section, which also lists known early low numbered notes.
+Examples of low number Lady Lavery One pound notes and Five pound notes have also survived.
+All known examples of low numbers of the first issue Legal Tender Notes dated 10.9.28 are listed on the Irish Number 1 Banknotes section, which also lists other known early low numbered notes.

 Currency Commission Ireland Specimen notes.